kebochig/Web-Crawler-using-Beautifulsoup-and-fastapi/README.md

 ## Usage

-Once the app is started, the documentation can be viewed using the Swagger UI url: http://{HOST}:{PORT}/docs  for example  http://0.0.0.0:8000/docs
+Once the app is started, the web scraping commences; once that is concluded, the APIs will ready for use.
+The documentation can be viewed using the Swagger UI url: http://{HOST}:{PORT}/docs  for example  http://0.0.0.0:8000/docs